TheOafidian/etn/index.md

 **Desired results**

-- Learn the ins and outs of pandas
+- Automatically generate a pdf summarizing some of the QC results of the lab in a clean and orderly manner.
 - Process .txt, .xml files to extract the relevant information and upload it in a structured, curated manner
 - Clearly communicate expectations, possibilities and changes related to projects to stakeholders and work together to achieve the best solution.